Cabinet may consider relief package for telecom today: Sources

 As part of relief measures for the debt-ridden telecom sector, the Telecom Commission had earlier concurred with the IMG recommendation to extend the time period for the payment of spectrum bought in auctions by operators to 16 years from the current 10 years.

-The commission had also approved sector regulator Trai's recommendation that the ceiling on spectrum held by mobile operators within a particular band be removed.
+The commission had also approved sector regulator Trais recommendation that the ceiling on spectrum held by mobile operators within a particular band be removed.
 It had suggested 50 per cent cap on combined radiowave holding in efficient bands.
+PTI PRS MBI ANU ANU

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today